Ocado uses advanced analytics and cloud storage to deliver groceries right to your kitchen table

 Ocado initially used Hadoop and Apache Spark software on Google Compute Engine, but then saw the benefits of using Google BigQuery to create and display complex real-time analytics.
 GCP’s data solution lets Ocado’s business analysts avoid the complex setup and workflow required to run queries against Hadoop and Spark, and also helps them expand data analytics out to its supplier and partners.

-“Our ambition was bigger than what we could handle,” says Paul Clarke, Director of Technology at Ocado, explaining the company’s decision to move away from Hadoop and Spark, and instead embrace Google’s data platform.
+“Our ambition was bigger than what we could handle,” says Paul Clarke, Chief Technology Officer at Ocado, explaining the company’s decision to move away from Hadoop and Spark, and instead embrace Google’s data platform.
 “If BigQuery can solve the problem for us, it’s our first port of call.
 We can throw the problem at BigQuery and get an answer back right away.”

 Ocado also chose Google Cloud Platform for its scalability.
 “We’re building a platform on top of a platform, and we’ll be rolling it out as well as dogfooding it ourselves,” Clarke says.
 “We want to build it once and then turn it on for multiple business-to-business customers.”